 For the first 6 weeks - CLEAN YOUR FILTERS WEEKLY with a pressure nozzle on your garden hose.

 Test your pH and Alkalinity using a standard test strip, balance as needed.
 Also, make sure your Calcium Hardness is at your swim spa manufacturers recommended level.
 We prefer the calcium level lower than normal.
 Now add your first month’s enzymes - 1 bottle of the 12 oz.
 PURE ENZYMES for SWIM SPAS.
 After the first month, you will continue to add 1 full bottle of PURE ENZYMES for SWIM SPAS or switch to the Waters Choice SWIM SPA ENZYME CONCENTRATE (little blue bottle with white cap) and add 1 capful every week.
 If you continue using the Swim Spa Enzyme Concentrate, you will NOT need to use the 12 oz. bottle of PURE ENZYMES for SWIM SPAS again, even if you drain and refill your swim spa.
 Along with the enzymes, follow recommended label rates of Waters Choice Sanitizer.

 My spa went cloudy after we started on Waters Choice.

 It’s common for swim spas to go cloudy when starting with Waters Choice enzymes.
 This can be caused by several issues but most commonly it is organics from the swim spa plumbing being loosened up into your water.
-We recommend adding 1 TBL. of Sanitizer every other time you use your swim spa when this condition occurs to ensure that there are no harmful bacteria present during the startup process.
+We recommend adding 1 TABLESPOON. of Sanitizer every other time you use your swim spa when this condition occurs to ensure that there are no harmful bacteria present during the startup process.
 It will typically clear up in 2 - 3 weeks when the Waters Choice enzyme system is set up in the spa.